dfx81/simple-api/README.md

-# heroku-api
+# simple-api

-[HOBBY] A simple API made to be hosted on Heroku
+A simple API made to be hosted on Heroku

+(in-development)